-Our dedicated staff enables SCICU to successfully serve South Carolina’s independent colleges and universities.
-They are here to assist members, students and families, and the general public in all matters related to higher education.
+A dedicated staff enables SCICU to successfully serve South Carolina’s independent colleges and universities.
+They are here to assist members, students and families, and the general public in all matters related to independent higher education in South Carolina.

 President and CEO